smokot/Library-helper-CPP/README.md

 # Library-helper-C++
-Библиотека для конвертации типов и остальные функции
+Library for Convert of types and other functions

-` GetPixelColor_One ` - Получаем цвет пикселя первый вариант
+` GetPixelColor_One ` - Get color of pixel (V1)

 ``` C++
 GetPixelColor_One obj;